 The first line of BPD treatment is typically dialectical behavioral therapy, or DBT, a form of cognitive-behavioral therapy (CBT) adapted to help treat BDP triggers.
 This form of borderline personality treatment helps individuals learn and practice emotional regulation skills and improve relationships.
 It includes individual and group therapy meant to be used primarily as a borderline personality disorder therapy.4

 The Food and Drug Administration approves no drugs specifically to treat BPD triggers.
 However, sometimes borderline personality disorder medication is necessary to manage symptoms.
 Mood stabilizers are sometimes prescribed to help those with intense and frequent BPD triggers regulate their emotions.
 Also, antidepressants and antipsychotics can help with specific symptoms.

 Although many with BPD live very healthy and meaningful lives, there are times when more intense treatment is needed.
 Hospitalization can help keep individuals safe from self-harm or tackle suicidal thoughts or behaviors.

 Learning to manage thoughts, impulses, and emotions takes time.
 Most people with BPD improve with age, but some may always struggle with BPD triggers.
 Treatment is the best way to improve your ability to function, feel better about yourself, and live your best life.

-Here at Blueprints for Recovery, we can help.
+Here at The PAC Program, we can help.
 Our therapists can help tailor your treatment plan to work best for you.
 Contact us today to start getting the help you need to live the life you want.

 If you or a loved one needs help, please call us at